linode/docs/docs/security/securing-your-server.md

     ssh example_user@203.0.113.10

 Now you can administer your Linode from your new user account instead of `root`.
-Nearly all superuser commands can be executed with `sudo` (example: `sudo iptables -L`) and those commands will be logged to `/var/log/auth.log`.
+Nearly all superuser commands can be executed with `sudo` (example: `sudo iptables -L -nv`) and those commands will be logged to `/var/log/auth.log`.

 ## Harden SSH Access